nathanfaucett/js-virt-dom/README.md

 ## API

 #### addNativeComponent(type: String, constructor: Function)
-Adds new native component to virt-dom.
-Used by virt-dom to implement native elements like img, div, etc... needs to be called before rendering.
+Adds a new native component to virt-dom.
+Used by virt-dom to implement native elements like img, button, etc... needs to be called before rendering.

 #### addNativeHandler(type: String, fn: Function)
-Adds new native handler component to virt-dom.
+Adds a new native handler component to virt-dom.
 Used by virt-dom to implement native messages accross the messenger api.

 #### render(view: View, containerDOMNode: DOMElement, [, callback: Function])
 Renders the view to the dom element and calls the callback when it is done.